Learn how to make Soft Peanut Butter Cookies that bake super puffy and thick! Also, these are a far cry from all those PB cookies that crumble!

 - Now add peanut butter and beat it in too.

-- Sift flour, baking powder, baking soda and salt on the creamed mixture and combine just until flour disappears.
+- Sift flour, baking soda and salt on the creamed mixture and combine just until flour disappears.

 - Gently fold in dark chocolate chunks and chocolate chips.
 Chill the dough for two hours or up to 2 days in the refrigerator.